Nigeria, We Hail Thee

-Nigeria, We Hail Thee is the national anthem of Nigeria.
+"Nigeria, We Hail Thee" is the national anthem of Nigeria.
 Dating to 1959, the lyrics were written by Lillian Jean Williams and the music was composed by Frances Benda.
-It was first used upon independence in 1960, the anthem was said to be frowned upon by the military regime until it was replaced by "Arise, O Compatriots" in 1978.
-"Nigeria, We Hail Thee" was officially readopted on 29 May 2024.
+It was first used upon independence in 1960.
+The anthem was said to be frowned upon by the military regime until it was replaced by "Arise, O Compatriots" in 1978.
+"Nigeria, We Hail Thee" was officially readopted on 29 May 2024 after a bill to that effect was passed by the National Assembly and was signed by the President.

 History

 "Nigeria, We Hail Thee" was adopted as Nigeria's national anthem on 1 October 1960.

 A competition was held to select the music and lyrics of the anthem.
 The winning lyrics were written by Lillian Jean Williams, a British expatriate who lived in Nigeria when it achieved independence.
 Williams worked for the Federal Ministry of Labour and Welfare and donated her prize money to the Nigerian Red Cross.

 Frances Benda composed the music for "Nigeria, We Hail Thee."
 In 2024, Tolu Ogunlesi identified that Benda was a pen name for Mrs Charles Kernot, a private music teacher and professional pianist at the Carol Hill School of Classical Ballet in London.
 Her composition was chosen by judges including Professor Fela Sowande, O. Omideyi, Thomas King Ekundayo Phillips, Wilberforce Echezona, M.C.
 Majekodunmi and H Lawson.

 The song was used as the national anthem until it was replaced by "Arise, O Compatriots" in 1978.

 On 23 May 2024, the National Assembly passed a bill to relinquish "Arise, O Compatriots" and readopt "Nigeria, We Hail Thee".
 The bill was signed into law by President Bola Tinubu on 29 May 2024.
 Mohammed Tahir Monguno, chair of the parliamentary committee that led the anthem's readoption, said that the change was "apt, timely and important", while Tinubu said the anthem symbolised Nigeria's diversity.